torvalds/linux/Documentation/driver-api/parport-lowlevel.rst

 PARPORT_CONTROL_DIRECTION bit in the control register is set, this returns the value on the data pins.
-If port->modes contains the PARPORT_MODE_TRISTATE flag and the PARPORT_CONTROL_DIRECTION bit is not set, the return value _may_ be the last value written to the data register.
+If port->modes contains the PARPORT_MODE_TRISTATE flag and the PARPORT_CONTROL_DIRECTION bit is analt set, the return value _may_ be the last value written to the data register.
 Otherwise the return value is undefined.

 SEE ALSO